LucasDelfino92/morrowindsharp/modlist.md

     - **00 - Main Files**
     - **01 - Main ESP - English**
     - **03 - Main Files - Glow in the Dahrk Patch**: only if you installed [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886) earlier.
+- [**Reclamations In Holamayan**](https://www.nexusmods.com/morrowind/mods/43226) by Aoimevelho: places shrines of the Anticipations/Reclamations and a fresco with Boethiah in the Holamayan Monastery.
+    - This mod is already included in [**RR Mod Series - Holamayan Monastery Replacer**](https://www.nexusmods.com/morrowind/mods/43524/), so don't use both.
 - [**Samarys Ancestral Tomb Expanded**](https://www.nexusmods.com/morrowind/mods/45612) by ATL Team and PikachunoTM: turns Samarys Ancestral Tomb from a simple three-room dungeon into a much larger dungeon with an unmarked quest.
 - [**Seven Graces Shrines Enhanced**](https://www.nexusmods.com/morrowind/mods/46417) by QueenLunara: redesigns the shrines associated with the Seven Graces pilgrimage, making them look more important and like actual pilgrimage sites.
   - Also install the **Seven Graces Shrines Enhanced - No Script Edits** optional file.